New insights into axion freeze-in: Freeze-in of ALPs in the early Universe

 \subsubsection{Full relic abundance}

-For a concrete illustration of the ALP freeze-in mechanism, we shall fix the reheating temperature near the lower bound $T_{\rm reh} = 10\,\mathrm{MeV}$.
-For such low reheating temperatures, only the electrons and positrons contribute in the Primakoff reaction, since muons are much more massive than $T_{\rm reh}$.
-For larger values of $T_{\rm reh}$ (but still smaller than that needed for the Primakoff reaction to coming into equilibrium), our analysis can be straightforwardly extended to include more charged species (e.g. if $T_{\rm reh}$ is not too small as compared to $m_{\mu}$, or larger, then we can include contributions from muons and anti-muons as well).
+For a concrete illustration of the ALP freeze-in mechanism, we shall fix the reheating temperature near the lower bound $T_{\rm reh} = 10\,\mathrm{MeV}$.\footnote{See Refs.~\cite{Hasegawa:2019jsa,Kawasaki:2000en} for a concrete lower bound of $T_{\rm reh} \geq 4-5$ MeV.} For such low reheating temperatures, only the electrons and positrons contribute in the Primakoff reaction, since muons are much more massive than $T_{\rm reh}$.
+For larger values of $T_{\rm reh}$ (but still smaller than that needed for the Primakoff reaction to coming into equilibrium), our analysis can be extended to include more charged species (e.g. if $T_{\rm reh}$ becomes comparable to or larger than $m_{\mu} \approx 105.6$ MeV, then we can include contributions from muons and anti-muons as well).
 Also, since the scaling with $g_{\phi\gamma}$ trivially goes as $g_{\phi\gamma}^2$ for the different reaction channels considered, we shall fix the ALP-photon coupling constant $g_{\phi\gamma} = 10^{-11}\,\mathrm{GeV}^{-1}$, while only varying the mass $m_{\phi}$.
 Considering three prototypical masses $m_{\phi} = \{0.1, 1, 10\}$ MeV, let us now discuss the ALP freeze-in mechanism in some detail.
 Throughout our presentation, we shall use inverse temperature $1/T$ as a proxy for time.\\

 Let us begin by first analyzing the reaction rates due to all the processes.
 For this purpose, we define the following effective rate due to all the reactions: